wso2/docs-choreo-dev/en/docs/webhooks.md

 Lets consider the example scenario of recording newly created github issues in a Google spreadsheet.
 For this, we need to implement a webhook that gets triggered whenever a new issue is created in a specific Github repository.
 In this scenario, Choreo manages the majority of work relating to the accuracy of the coding while you simply need to write the logic for carrying out the relevant process.

-When you create a webhook component, you can select the event source (i.e. Github) and the event channel.
+When you create a Webhook component, you can select the event source (i.e. Github) and the event channel.
 As shown below.

 ![Select event source](../assets/img/webhooks/select-event-source.png)